Regarding the full-time program:

 Will I have homework?

 Yes, you will have three big projects, homework every week, and ongoing plant meditations on your own.
-Students are expected to complete all assignments.
-Expect to put in several hours every week outside of classroom time.
+Students are expected to complete all assignments on time.
+Expect to put in several hours into your homework every week outside of classroom time.

 Is work trade available?